Tockus

-Tockus is a genus of birds in the hornbill family, Bucerotidae, which are native to Africa.
+Tockus is a genus of birds in the hornbill family, Bucerotidae, that are native to Africa.

+Taxonomy

+The genus Tockus was introduced in 1830 by the French naturalist René Lesson.
+He listed three species in his new genus but did not specify a type species.
+In 1840 the English zoologist George Gray selected the type as Buceros erythrorhynchus, the northern red-billed hornbill.
+The genus name is derived from a word used by local people in Senegal for a hornbill.

 Description

 Hornbills in the genus Tockus are medium-sized African birds with triangular shaped curved bills.
 They can be found in tropical and sub-tropical African grasslands, forests and savannahs.
 They all have long tail feathers which are black on the exterior and white on the interior.